Grilled flatbread pizzas

 - Add olive oil and half of the hot water.
-Mix with a spoon and combine well.
+Combine with a spoon.
 Stir for a few minutes, then check the consistency.
 If your dough is too sticky, add some more coconut flour.
 If the dough is not sticky enough, add more water.
 Shape one ball per pizza with your hands, it should not be sticky.

 - Use a rolling pin to flatten each dough ball between two sheets of parchment paper.
-The pizzas should be at least 1/2-inch (1 cm) thick.
+The pizzas should be at least 1/2" (1 cm) thick.

-- Grease the grill with some olive oil with the help of a paper towel to make sure the pizzas won’t stick.
+- Use a paper towel or silicone brush to brush the grill with some olive oil so the pizzas won’t stick.

-- Brush each pizza with olive oil and make sure they are covered in oil on the whole surface.
-Flip the pizza over to your hand and gently put it on the grill, with the oily side down.
+- Brush the entire surface of each pizza with olive oil.
+Flip the pizza over onto your hand and gently place it on the grill, with the oiled side down.
 Repeat with the second pizza.
-Close the lid and grill for 5 minutes on each side, making sure it does not get burnt but nicely crisped up.
+Close the lid and grill for 5 minutes on each side, making sure it does not burn but does get nice and crisp.

-- Brush the top of the pizzas and flip to grill the other side too for a few minutes.
+- Brush the top of the pizzas with oil and flip them to grill the other side for a few minutes.

 - Place the pizzas back on the grill and grill for 5-7 more minutes with the lid closed.